derivexyz/v2-core/docs/README.md

 Some example:

-* a `WETHWrapper` **asset** can take a user's weth and update the user's balance in `Account`.
-Someone can also reduce their balance in `Account` and withdraw the real token.
+* a `WETHWrapper` **asset** can take a user's weth and update the user's balance in `Accounts`.
+Someone can also reduce their balance in `Accounts` and withdraw the real token.
 In the case of an "only-positive" asset, the asset can deny transfers that would make any balance negative.

 * an `OptionToken` **asset** does not allow deposits or withdrawals but balances can be both positive and negative.
 The asset blocks transfers (1) after expiry (2) of invalid subIds.
 The asset can also help the manager determine the value of a token at settlement or during account state validation.